-In the case of a contagious disease, please contact your child's teacher immediately.
-If your child contracts any of the following, notification to the school is necessary: measles, mumps, chicken pox, head lice, or strep throat.
+In the case of a contagious disease, please contact the school nurse immediately.
+If your child contracts any of the following, notification to the school is necessary: measles, mumps, chicken pox, head lice, strep throat, COVID-19, shingles, or MRSA/Staph.

-A teacher or administrative official who reasonably suspects that a student or employee has a communicable disease shall immediately notify the school principal.
+A teacher or administrative official who reasonably suspects that a student or employee has a communicable disease shall immediately notify the school nurse.
 Any student or employee with a communicable disease for which immunization is required by law or is available shall be temporarily excluded from school while ill and during recognized periods of communicability.
 Students and employees with communicable diseases for which immunization is not available shall be excluded from school while ill.
 PACS reserves the right to make all final decisions necessary to enforce its communicable disease policy and to take all necessary action to control the spread of communicable diseases within the school.